Plinth Filling / Floor Base Calculator (Soil/Sand Fill, PCC Bed & DPM)

 Loose Volume = Compacted Volume × (1 + Compaction %)

-Delivered fill material is loose and has more air voids than it will once compacted in place, so the compaction percentage inflates the compacted (finished) volume into the loose volume you actually need to order — the same convention this site's Backfill and Aggregate Coverage calculators use.
+Delivered fill material is loose and has more air voids than it will once compacted in place, so the compaction percentage inflates the compacted (finished) volume into the loose volume you actually need to order; wastage is then applied on top of that loose volume, and the resulting figure converts directly to a tonnage using the material's density — the same convention this site's Backfill and Aggregate Coverage calculators use.
+For "Custom Fill Material", the density you enter is used directly in this step instead of a preset figure.

 Step 3 — PCC Bed

-Wet Volume = Length × Width × PCC Thickness
+Wet Volume = Total Footprint Area × PCC Thickness

 Dry Volume = Wet Volume × 1.54